Is the Wealth of Nations Difficult to Read

 Within the first three book instalments of this collection, Adam Smith employs his understanding of human nature to outline an objective reality of economical activeness throughout man history.

-When presented in such a style human constructs such as money & cyberbanking become far mo
+When presented in such a style human constructs such as money & cyberbanking become far mo It is past no accident that this book has become a cornerstone of human history.

 This drove of books is and so much more than only an outline of economic action, I view information technology as a thorough analysis of human behaviour itself.